Nicole Aunapu Mann

-Nicole "Duke" Victoria Aunapu Mann (born June 27, 1977) is an American test pilot and NASA astronaut.
-She is an F/A-18 Hornet pilot, and a graduate of the US Naval Academy, Stanford University and the US Naval Test Pilot School.
+Nicole Victoria "Duke" Aunapu Mann (born June 27, 1977) is a Native American test pilot and NASA astronaut.
+She is an F/A-18 Hornet pilot and a graduate of the US Naval Academy, Stanford University, and the US Naval Test Pilot School.
 She has over 2,500 flight hours in 25 types of aircraft and 200 carrier landings, and has flown 47 combat missions in Iraq and Afghanistan.
 Mann completed astronaut training in 2015 and was assigned in August 2018 to Boe-CFT, the first crewed test flight of the Boeing CST-100 Starliner, but subsequently reassigned to the SpaceX Crew-5, becoming the first female commander of a NASA Commercial Crew Program launch.

 Her first spaceflight launched in October 2022 and made her the first Native American woman in space.
 She stayed in space for months, and on January 20, 2023, she became the first Native American woman to go on a spacewalk, which she went on with Koichi Wakata.

 Early life, background, and education

 Nicole Victoria Aunapu Mann was born on June 27, 1977, to Howard and Victoria Aunapu and grew up in Penngrove, California.

-Her grandfather Helmuth Aunapu emigrated from Estonia in the 1920s and later served as an engineer in the US armed forces.
+Her name Aunapu (a Germanised version of "õunapuu", meaning "apple tree") is Estonian, as her grandfather Helmuth Aunapu was from Tallinn in Estonia, but his family originated from the Estonian island of Hiiumaa.
+He emigrated in United States in the 1920s and later served as an engineer in the US Armed Forces.
+Nicole Aunapu visited Estonia for the first time in September 2023.

 Of Wailaki heritage, she is an enrolled member of the Round Valley Indian Tribes.

 Mann graduated in 1995 from Rancho Cotate High School in Rohnert Park, California.
 She attended the US Naval Academy and graduated in 1999 with a Bachelor of Science degree in mechanical engineering.
 She played for the Navy Midshipmen women's soccer team as a defender, scoring one goal and recording four assists in 75 appearances.
 After commissioning in the US Marine Corps, she attended graduate school at Stanford University, where she received a Master of Science degree in mechanical engineering, specializing in fluid mechanics.